Join Sophie-stication Nation

 Must be Financially Stable.

 Call it gold digging, call it materialistic, call it whatever you want.
-But I do not care.
+I call it being a grown man that is preparing for a family.
 As a single mother there have been many times I have been stretched to my financial limit.
 So as the only saying goes.
 I can do bad all by myself.
 I do not need another person’s financial hardship to add on to what I already have.
 I have already been taking care of me and my son, I do not need a third child.
-As harsh as it may sound it is my reality.

 Financial stability does not just mean that he must come with a lot of money.
 A drug dealer or mafia boss can come with a lot of money.
 It is beyond that.
 It means that he has a career, is going in a positive direction in his career, has long terms goals, a retirement plan, and life insurance; just to name a few.
 I want a man that is responsible with his money, this way I know that he will plan for our family.
 The last thing I want is a man running out getting the latest pair of shoes or luxury car, leaving his family broke and without food for the month.
 No thank you.
 Which is why financial stability tops my list.